Aerodrums: History

 The controllers were created by video game developer Richard Lee and computer scientist Yann Morvan, who met while working on their PhD degrees at Trinity College Dublin.
 Lee has played drums since the age of nine.
 Morvan has said they both "didn't want Aerodrums to be a fad" and "wanted it to be a proper musical instrument".

 Aerodrums were first demonstrated at the NAMM Show in 2014.
 A second appearance at the winter 2016 NAMM Show in Anaheim, California, featured a demonstration of being able to "see" a drumkit with Aerodrums via a virtual reality headset.
 Shortly afterwards, Lee and Morvan appeared on the British television show Dragon's Den, asking for a £75,000 investment in exchange for five percent of equity.
 Two investors teamed up to offer the pair the requested money, but with a forty-percent stake in the business, which they turned down.
 Morvan later said that the Dragons did not understand their business or the perceived market share, though he emphasised he was glad to have appeared on the show.

+An enhanced system, Aerodrums 2, began development in 2023, and was funded by a Kickstarter campaign.